ps2/rileylink/hardware/Readme.md

 A stencil for the PCB can be obtained at a reasonable price from [OSH Stencils](https://www.oshstencils.com).
 Just upload the .brd file and accept the default mappings.

-You will have to look at the schematic and the board design in [Eagle](http://www.cadsoftusa.com/) to know where the parts go, and how they are oriented.
+You will have to look at the schematic and the PCB PDFs or open them in [Eagle](http://www.cadsoftusa.com/) to know where the parts go, and how they are oriented.

 I use a hot-air rework station to flow the solder paste, but you could use a toaster oven setup as well.